A fracture is a crack or break in a bone, usually accompanied by injury to the surrounding tissues.

 X-rays are usually the only test done to diagnose fractures.
 However, when findings strongly suggest a fracture but x-rays do not show one, doctors may do CT or magnetic resonance imaging (MRI).
 Alternatively, the doctor may apply a splint and re-examine the person days later and take another x-ray if symptoms are still significant.
 CT and MRI also are used to show details of fractures not seen on routine x-rays.
 CT can show the fine details of a fractured joint surface or can reveal areas of a fracture hidden by overlying bone.
 MRI shows the soft tissue around the bone, which helps to detect injury to nearby tendons and ligaments and joint structures, and can show evidence of cancer.
 MRI also shows injury (swelling or bruising) within the bone and can thus detect hidden or less visible (occult) fractures before they appear on x-rays.

-Bone scanning (see Diagnosis of Musculoskeletal Disorders: Bone Scanning) is an imaging procedure that involves use of a radioactive substance (technetium-99m–labeled pyrophosphate) that is taken up by any healing bone.
+Bone scanning (see see Bone Scanning) is an imaging procedure that involves use of a radioactive substance (technetium-99m–labeled pyrophosphate) that is taken up by any healing bone.
 Occult fractures can be detected on bone scans 3 to 5 days after the injury.
 However, if doctors suspect an occult fracture, they usually order an MRI or CT scan rather than a bone scan.

 Fractures require immediate attention because they cause pain and loss of function.
 After initial emergency care, fractures usually require further treatment, such as immobilization with casts or fixation with surgery.